serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       roleManagedExternally: false # Specifies whether the ApiGateway CloudWatch Logs role setting is not managed by Serverless.
 Defaults to false.
     websocket: # Optional configuration which specifies if Websocket logs are used.
 This can either be set to `true` to use defaults, or configured via subproperties.
       level: INFO # Optional configuration which specifies the log level to use for execution logging.
 May be set to either INFO or ERROR.
+    httpApi: # Optional configuration which specifies if HTTP API logs are used.
+This can either be set to `true` (to use defaults as below) or specific log format configuraiton can be provided
+      format: '{ "requestId":"$context.requestId", "ip": "$context.identity.sourceIp", "requestTime":"$context.requestTime", "httpMethod":"$context.httpMethod","routeKey":"$context.routeKey", "status":"$context.status","protocol":"$context.protocol", "responseLength":"$context.responseLength" }'

     frameworkLambda: true # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework

 package: # Optional deployment packaging configuration